 They will explain the dose needed, how often you should provide the medication, and how to safely administer the meds.
 Be sure to follow these instructions carefully to prevent any unnecessary pain during recovery and to eliminate the risk of side effects.
 If you are unsure about any instructions, ask follow-up questions.

-Vets will often prescribe antibiotics and pain medications after surgery in order to prevent infections and relieve discomfort.
-If your cat has anxiety or is somewhat high-strung, our vets may also prescribe them with a sedative or anti-anxiety medication ot help them stay calm throughout the healing process.
+Vets will often prescribe antibiotics and pain medications after surgery to prevent infections and relieve discomfort.
+If your cat has anxiety or is somewhat high-strung, our vets may also prescribe them a sedative or anti-anxiety medication to help them stay calm throughout the healing process.

 Never provide your cat with human medications without first consulting your veterinarian.
 Many drugs that help us feel better are toxic to our four-legged friends.